 This Water Quality Report is a mandate of the Environmental Protection Agency (EPA), in compliance with the 1996 amended Safe Drinking Water Act, which requires all community water systems to deliver a brief annual water quality report.
 This report includes required language that is not suggestive of a problem for LUS customers.
 We believe this is a great tool for educating and communicating with our customers.
-As you read through this report, if you need additional information or would like something clarified, please call Craig Gautreaux, Water/Wastewater Operations Manager, at 337.291.5921.
+As you read through this report, if you need additional information or would like something clarified, please call Craig Gautreaux, Water/Wastewater Operations Manager, at 337-291-5921.

-The Lafayette Public Utilities Authority, the group of elected officials who oversee all LUS operations, meets at 4:30 PM on the first and third Tuesday of every month at City Hall, located at 705 W. University Avenue.
+The Lafayette City Council oversees all LUS operations and meets at 5:30 PM on the first and third Tuesday of each month at City Hall, located at 705 W. University Avenue.